Vera Varsanofieva: Biography

 In 1935, for the totality of the works of V. A. Varsanofieva that were published by that time, she was the first woman to receive the degree of Doctor of Geological and Mineralogical Sciences without defending a thesis.

 Academician V.A.
 Obruchev recommended in 1941 to print her book "The Origin and Structure of the Earth" with the following words: "The book is read with great interest and even I have learned from it quite a bit of new knowledge departments that are less close to me."

-In 1945, she was elected a corresponding Member of the Academy of pedagogical Sciences of the USSR.
+In 1945, she was elected a Corresponding Member of the Academy of Pedagogical Sciences of the USSR.

-Since 1954, living in Moscow, she worked as a senior researcher and head of laboratory (1961-1964) in the Institute of Geology, Komi branch of the USSR.
+Since 1954, living in Moscow, she worked as a senior researcher and head of the laboratory (1961-1964) in the Institute of Geology, Komi branch of the USSR.